CaptSolo/lv-namedays/README.md

   --help  Show this message and exit.

 Commands:
-  name  Show the name day for a specific name. now   Show today's name days. week  Show name days for the current day and 3 days before and after it.
+  date  Show name days for a specific date (in MM-DD format). name  Show the name day for a specific name. now   Show today's name days. week  Show name days for the current day and 3 days before and after it.